 Order Heading Description 1 Coversheet A coversheet with the date of the review; your name, rank, and department; and your chair-assigned effort percentages for Teaching, Scholarship, and Service for each year of the period under review.
 2 Table of Contents A table of contents indicating the page on which each of the following sections begins.
-3 Curriculum Vitae A current vita that includes all relevant RSCA activities, grant activities awards, and service commitments, organized in reverse chronologic order with dates and funded amounts (if applicable).
+3 Curriculum Vitae A current vita that includes all relevant RSCA activities, grant activities awards, and service commitments, organized in reverse chronological order with dates and funded amounts (if applicable).
 Use headings/labels to distinguish clearly between peer-reviewed and non-peer reviewed work.
-Insert a line in each section to clarify which activities/achievements (those above the line) occurred since the tire of last review.
-4 Teaching Statement Narrative (1 page or less, single-spaced, Calibri 12 font) highlighting the candidate's teaching philosophy, methods, and procedures, and how these contribute to student learning, as well as contributions in student advising and mentoring.
-5 Scholarship Statement Narrative (1 page or less, single-spaced, Calibri 12 font) highlighting and expounding on the significance of the candidate's scholarship in the discipline, including publications, presentations, and other examples of scholarship listed on the vita.
-The candidate should explain how his or her scholarship contributes to regional, national, or international prominence, appropriate to rank.
-6 Service Statement Narrative (1 page or less, single-spaced, Calibri 12 font) highlighting the candidate's service to his/her profession, department, college, university, and/or the USG.
+Insert a line in each section to clarify which activities/achievements (those above the line) occurred since the time of last review.
+4 Teaching Statement Narrative (1 page or less, single-spaced, Calibri 12 font) highlighting your teaching philosophy, methods, and procedures, and how these contribute to student learning, as well as contributions in student advising and mentoring.
+5 Scholarship Statement Narrative (1 page or less, single-spaced, Calibri 12 font) highlighting and expounding on the significance of your scholarship in the discipline, including publications, presentations, and other examples of scholarship listed on the vita.
+Explain how your scholarship contributes to regional, national, or international prominence, appropriate to rank.
+6 Service Statement Narrative (1 page or less, single-spaced, Calibri 12 font) highlighting your service to the department, college, university, USG, and/or the profession.
 7 Annual Evaluations Copies of your annual faculty evaluations since the time of last review.
 8 Peer Evaluations of Teaching Copies of all peer evaluations of teaching since the time of last review.

 9 Student Course Evaluations Summary Reports of student course evaluations for all courses taught since the time of last review.
 10 Teaching Evidence of your achievements in the area of Teaching.
 11 Scholarship Evidence of your achievements in the area of Scholarship.
 12 Service Evidence of your achievements in the area of Service.
-NOTE: Evidence included for sections 8, 9, and 10 may not exceed a combined total of 30 pages and should only include activities since the time of last review.
+NOTE: Evidence included for sections 10, 11, and 12 may not exceed a combined total of 30 pages and should only include activities since the time of last review.